-Collaborative and supportive communities
+Colorado's collaborative and supportive communities

-In addition to local support, entrepreneurs have access to a rich community of accelerators, development centers, state programs and co-working spaces to help boost businesses in their early stages.
+In addition to local support, entrepreneurs have access to a rich community of accelerators, development centers, state programs and coworking spaces to boost businesses in their early stages.
 These institutions serve as important networking spaces, as well as places to gain important insights from mentors and forge connections with potential investors.

 Manageable regulations and taxes